 - Each after six months, it offers new releases, and every two years, it releases a Long Term Support (LTS).

-Debian is the most stable Linux distro, which comes to a motto of free OS and a huge set of free software for everyone.
-Debian does not focus on new releases frequently like Ubuntu and Linux Mint, but its prime focus on a super stable release.
+Debian is the most stable Linux distro, which comes with a motto of free OS and a huge set of free software for everyone.
+Debian does not focus on new releases like Ubuntu and Linux Mint, but its prime focus is on a super stable release.

 - Debian always comes with a super stable version that is thoroughly tested and bug fixed.